Kairos-Afrika/sms-node/README.md

 }
 ```
 ## Example
-> Note: This package is implemented in typescript hence to need to install typings
+> Note: This package is implemented in typescript hence no need to install typings

 ```js
 // importing the package as a default